Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback

 \subsection{Quality-Aware Sampling}

-We consider two complementary sampling strategies: random sampling and guided sampling, which differ in the level of control over generation and in the expected variation in response quality.
+We consider two complementary sampling strategies: random sampling and guided sampling, which differ in the degree of control over generation and in the expected variation of response quality.

-\textbf{Random Sampling.} In the random sampling setting, the LLM is prompted solely with the input \( x \), and a response \( y \) is sampled independently from the base model: \( y \sim p(y \mid x) \).
-Since responses are drawn without additional intervention from the same distribution, the resulting samples tend to exhibit subtle and sometimes ambiguous differences in alignment quality.
+\textbf{Random Sampling.} In the random sampling setting, LLMs are prompted solely with the input \( x \), and a response \( y \) is sampled independently from the base model: \( y \sim p(y \mid x) \).
+Since the responses are drawn from the same distribution without additional intervention, the resulting samples frequently tend to exhibit subtle and sometimes indiscernible differences in alignment quality.

-\textbf{Guided Sampling.} In contrast, guided sampling introduces \emph{prompting guidance} \citep{yang_rlcd_2024,zhao-etal-2024-enhancing-zero} to deliberately steer the model toward higher- or lower-quality generations.
-For each input \( x \), a guidance signal \( g \), typically categorized as \emph{positive} (\( g^+ \)) or \emph{negative} (\( g^- \)), is provided to the LLM.
-This additional conditioning influences the response \( y \sim p(y \mid x, g) \), encouraging outputs that are more aligned (in the case of \( g^+ \)) or less aligned (in the case of \( g^- \)) with the target criteria.
-As a result, guided sampling can more reliably produce responses with clearly distinguishable levels of alignment quality.
+\textbf{Guided Sampling.} In contrast, guided sampling introduces \emph{prompting guidance} \citep{yang_rlcd_2024,zhao-etal-2024-enhancing-zero} to explicitly steer the model toward higher-quality or lower-quality generations.
+For each input \( x \), a guidance signal \( g \), typically categorized as \emph{positive} (\( g^+ \)) or \emph{negative} (\( g^- \)), is provided.
+This additional conditioning influences the generation process, yielding the response \( y \sim p(y \mid x, g) \) that is strongly encouraged to be either more aligned (in the case of \( g^+ \)) or less aligned (in the case of \( g^- \)) with target criteria.
+As a result, guided sampling enables the reliable production of responses with clearly distinguishable levels.